Skip to main content

 Millet Beer (Dolo)

-Dolo is a traditional millet beer brewed in Niger and other parts of West Africa.
-Made through fermenting millet grains, resulting in slightly sour, earthy flavor.
-Brewing process often carried out by women and is considered important cultural tradition.
-Typically consumed during social gatherings in non-Muslim communities.
+Dolo is a millet beer brewed in Niger and elsewhere in West Africa.
+Fermenting the millet grains gives it a slightly sour, earthy taste.
+The brewing is usually done by women and carries real cultural weight, and the beer turns up at social gatherings in non-Muslim communities.

 beer2-4%